 There's a drop-down menu of launch sites we know about; if your favorites aren't there, please let us know the lat/lon and name of the site.
-The contents of this list are actually downloaded at run-time, so as new sites are sent in, they'll get automatically added to this list.
+The contents of this list are actually downloaded from our server at runtime, so as new sites are sent in, they'll get automatically added to this list.